weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 :::caution Beta version
 The Python client is currently in beta, and we want to hear from you.

-You can test the new client locally, but it is not available on Weaviate Cloud Services (WCS) yet.
+You can test the new client locally, or on paid instances of Weaviate Cloud Services (WCS).
+It is not yet available on the free (sandbox) tier of WCS.

 If you notice any bugs, or have any feedback, please let us know on [this forum thread](https://forum.weaviate.io/t/python-v4-client-feedback-megathread/892)
 :::

 ## Overview

 This page describes the `v4` Python client for Weaviate.
-This client is also called the `collections` client, because the main interactions is with a collection.
-(Some Weaviate documentation still says "Class" instead of "collection.")
+This client is also called the `collections` client, because the main interactions is with a collection (also called "class").

 The full set of features is covered in the client documentation pages.
 This page covers key ideas and aspects of the new Python client.

 ## Installation

 The Python library is available on [PyPI.org](https://pypi.org/project/weaviate-client/).
 The package can be installed using [pip](https://pypi.org/project/pip/).
 The client is developed and tested for Python 3.8 to 3.12.

+Install the client with the following command:

 ```bash
 pip install --pre "weaviate-client==4.*"